earvinpiamonte/ecdiff/README.md

 ## Add to Google Chrome

-Get the extension at [Chrome Web Store](https://chrome.google.com/webstore/detail/jockmidhjggcfnfdinaihmndknopjjij/).
+Get the latest version of the extension at [Chrome Web Store](https://chrome.google.com/webstore/detail/jockmidhjggcfnfdinaihmndknopjjij/).

-> Heads up!
-To format local code patch files at `file:///`, enable "Allow access to file URLs" on [chrome://extensions/?id=jockmidhjggcfnfdinaihmndknopjjij](chrome://extensions/?id=jockmidhjggcfnfdinaihmndknopjjij).

 ## Add to Google Chrome w/ developer mode